VoriconazoleOther Names: VFEND Drug Class: Opportunistic Infections and Coinfections

 What is voriconazole?

-Voriconazole is an antifungal prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of certain fungal infections, such as aspergillosis and esophageal candidiasis.
+Voriconazole is an antifungal prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of certain fungal infections, such as esophageal candidiasis.
 (Esophageal candidiasis is an infection of the esophagus.)

 The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of voriconazole to: